pingooio/pingoo/docs/tls.md

 ## Security

-Pingoo uses AWS' [aws-lc-rs](https://github.com/aws/aws-lc-rs) cryptographic library under the hood, which is formally verified and provide an FIPS mode, to ensure the best security without making any compromise on performance.
+Pingoo uses AWS' [aws-lc-rs](https://github.com/aws/aws-lc-rs) cryptographic library under the hood, which is formally verified and provide an FIPS mode, to ensure the best security and performance.